 As the two peoples were in the midst of their struggle for emancipation, the relations between Algeria and South Africa have been shaped, since the beginning, by a common awareness that Africa, from Algiers to Cape Town, should be master of its own destiny.

 The two countries are today leading partners in defending the interests of Africa, its values, its principles and its aspirations.

 In their efforts to combat instability and appease the African continent so that it entirely dedicates itself to the challenges of development and integration, Algeria and South Africa have similar positions on political solutions for conflicts, crises, and tensions as well as on the quest for ways to make Africa a credible and efficient actor in the prevention and management of conflicts on the basis of the principle of «African solutions to African problems».

 The two countries Africa were among the initiators of a number of African mechanisms, including the New Partnership for Africa’s Development (NEPAD).
 The exercise “Amani Africa II” which took place in 2015 in South Africa and in which Algeria put its own air transport capacities at the disposal of the African contingents, illustrates the common commitment of the two countries.
 The same goes for the efforts of Algeria and South Africa to set up the African immediate crisis response capacity in order to better transpose into reality the vision of a unified, peaceful and prosperous Africa.

-Abdelaziz BOUTEFLIKA, as Minister of Foreign Affairs, was unanimously elected president of the 29th session of the General Assembly of the United Nations (1974-1975).
-During that session, the Minister of Foreign Affairs successfully ruled the exclusion of the apartheid regime from the United Nations ("Bouteflika's ruling").
+During the 29th session of the General Assembly of the United Nations (1974-1975), the Former President, H.E.Mr.
+Abdelaziz BOUTEFLIKA, the then Minister of Foreign Affairs of Algeria, was unanimously elected president of the General Assembly.
+During that session, the Minister of Foreign Affairs of Algeria successfully ruled the exclusion of the apartheid regime from the United Nations.